CS-LEE2022/ML_data_pipeline/README.md

 # Problem 2: Feature Engineering

-Task_id= feature_engineering
+- Task_id= feature_engineering

-Python module: tasks/ feature_engineering.py
+- Python module: tasks/ feature_engineering.py

 Similarly, I implemented multiprocessing by billiard in this task.
-Two cores can be running parallelly in my testing.

-Besides, the unit test of the feature engineering function is saved in the other/unnittest folder.
+Two cores can be running parallelly in my testing.Besides, the unit test of the feature engineering function is saved in the other/unnittest folder.
 It includes six test cases in total:

 Three tests for the volume moving average calculation.
 I chose a random stock, chose the first, last and NA values from the result, and then